 During this study, it became second nature for me to draw up suitable diagrams with the crucial information, formulate hypotheses, test the basic assumptions of parametric data, and select the correct analysis.
 I am familiar with collecting and compiling data from various sources, descriptive and inferential statistics, and performing parametric and non-parametric tests.
 I am also familiar with the different types of correlations (bivariate, partial, comparative), regressions (single, multiple, logistic), comparing two and more means (ANOVA), ANCOVA, factorial ANOVA, MANOVA, repeated-measures design, and the multilevel analysis.
 I used latter for my master’s thesis, which was beyond the taught curriculum and was particularly informative and instructive as my supervisor did not provide any additional support.

-As mentioned before, lifelong learning is a matter of course for me, so I use the time during my job search to learn the programming languages R and improve my data analysis skills.
+As already mentioned, lifelong learning is a matter of course for me, which is why I continue to study on the weekends and learn the programming language R and expand my statistical and data analysis skills.

 In the future, I would like to broaden and deepen my knowledge of People Analytics and all related areas.
 I will also explore and expand the possibilities to use People Analytics.
 At the same time, I would like to share my passion for this specific area with interested people and discuss possible areas of application.